HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 * Three such ways are 'ls', 'ls -l', 'ls -ltr'.
 * Below image will show difference in above commands.<br/><br/>
 ![VirtualBox_OpenLane_Ubuntu_Harshith_10_10_2024_20_43_33](https://github.com/user-attachments/assets/9f62260a-1b30-4b47-85b1-805a41aa9dc0)<br/><br/>
-* We can see that 'ls' only shows file names. 'ls -l' shows file names with dates in alphabetical order.'ls -ltr' shows file names with dates in order of date of creation.
+* We can see that 'ls' only shows file names. 'ls -l' shows file names with dates in alphabetical order.'ls -ltr' shows file names with dates in order of date of creation.<br/>

-*
+**Note** : To know about a command, we can use => " command_name --help".<br/>